-- Review of OEMP and management plans. - Develop and Trial a Computerised Maintenance Management System (CMMS) for managing scheduled maintenance of plant and equipment. - Commission Independent Environmental Audit (IEA). - Implement recommendations and opportunities for improvement identified during IEA.
+- Develop and Trial a Computerised Maintenance Management System (CMMS) for managing scheduled maintenance of plant and equipment. - Implement recommendations and opportunities for improvement identified during IEA. - Investigate technology for onsite water treatment to remove requirement for off-site transport and disposal.